HMAR Volunteer or Internship Application Logo

 • You will be asked to complete reports of the activities you performed in an accurate and timely manner.

-As a Field Support & Outreach Volunteer you will be making a positive impact on the conservation and recovery of our crucial marine ecosystem, Hawaiian monk seals, sea turtles and seabirds.
+As a Field Volunteer you will be making a positive impact on the conservation and recovery of Hawaiian monk seals, sea turtles, seabirds, and the ocean they call home.

-• Respond in the field to reports of Hawaiian monk seals, sea turtles and seabirds.
+• Respond in the field on shorelines to reports of Hawaiian monk seals, sea turtles and seabirds.

-• Make a general assessment of the animal's condition, identify the individual animal (for monk seals) and obtain photographs.
+• When responding to monk seals, make a general assessment of the animal's condition, identify the individual animal, obtain photographs and identify potential animal health concerns.

 • When appropriate, establish perimeters around monk seals to decrease interactions.

-• Volunteers must meet all of the general HMAR volunteer requirements listed above.
+• Volunteers must meet all of the general HMAR volunteer requirements (listed above on this page).

-• Ability to walk in sandy, rocky and unstable shoreline conditions for 2 miles.
+• Level 1 Field Volunteers must be able to walk in sandy, rocky and unstable shoreline conditions for 2 miles.
+Level 2 and Level 3 Field Volunteers must be able to walk in these conditions for 3 miles.

-• Ability to lift and carry a minimum of 35 pounds for 100 feet in beach and rocky conditions.
+• Level 1 Field Volunteers must be able to lift and carry a minimum of 35 pounds for 100 feet in beach and rocky conditions.
+Level 2 and Level 3 Field Volunteers must be able to lift and carry 70 pounds in the same conditions.

-• Ability to conduct outdoor activity during hot, rainy or windy conditions.
-Able and willing to work on your feet in these conditions for a minimum of 4 continuous hours.
+• Field Volunteers must be able to conduct outdoor response and rescue activity during hot, rainy or windy conditions and be able and willing to work on your feet in these conditions for 6 hours.

 • Ability to maintain a calm demeanor in potentially stressful conditions.